inTheAM/SwiftCafeAPI/README.md

 # SwiftCafeAPI
-A Server-Side Swift backend for the SwiftCafe food delivery app.
+A Server-Side Swift backend for a food delivery app.
 Built using Vapor and a PostgreSQL database.

 <br>